juhum1/EID-101-C_Group3/DesignJournal/designJournalKatharineMoncrieffe.md

 Started Motion1 task and began organizing repo.
 I finished the writeup for Motion1 but want to add pictures/geometry later to better illustrate the calculations.

 **Entry #10 (Nov 26)**
 Finished Motion1 code, but need to test to see how close the car gets to 1m and recalculate so we can adjust the tick count accordingly.
+We also implemented the LED visual indicator for course completion and took a video for LineFollowing2 in class.

+**Entry #11 (Nov 27)**
+Tried debugging motion1.ino and rewiring encoders, but as of right now it still doesn't work (just moves in a straight line instead of stopping after 1m).
+I think the issue is hardware related (issue with output from odom.getCount()) and plan to revisit this problem after the break.